quicwg/base-drafts/draft-ietf-quic-http.md

 A client that is unable to retry requests loses all requests that are in flight when the server closes the connection.
-A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last stream identifier set to 2^32-1.
+A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last stream identifier set to the current value of QUIC's MAX_STREAM_ID and SHOULD NOT increase the MAX_STREAM_ID thereafter.
 This signals to the client that a shutdown is imminent and that initiating further requests is prohibited.
 After allowing time for any in-flight requests (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last stream identifier.
 This ensures that a connection can be cleanly shut down without losing requests.

-After sending a GOAWAY frame, the sender MUST reset any existing or subsequently opened streams with an HTTP_REQUEST_CANCELLED error code.

-The GOAWAY frame contains an optional 32-bit error code ({{http-error-codes}}) that contains the reason for closing the connection.
-If no error has been encountered, this field MAY be omitted.

-Endpoints MAY append opaque data to the payload of any GOAWAY frame.
-Additional debug data is intended for diagnostic purposes only and carries no semantic value.
-Debug information could contain security- or privacy-sensitive data.
-Logged or otherwise persistently stored debug data MUST have adequate safeguards to prevent unauthorized access.

 # Error Handling {#errors}